Back To Search Results

 Metabolism: Hepatic carboxylesterases extensively hydrolyze oseltamivir to the active drug oseltamivir carboxylate (OC).
 The active metabolite, oseltamivir, is a major circulating component (95%) in plasma, and the prodrug oseltamivir accounts for only 5% of the circulating component.

-Excretion: Osaletmevir carboxylate is eliminated (>99%) through renal excretion by glomerular filtration and active tubular secretion.
-The half-life of oseltamivir carboxylate is 6–10 hours, while the half-life of oseltamivir is approximately 3 hours.[8]
+Elimination: Osaletmevir carboxylate is eliminated (>99%) through renal excretion by glomerular filtration and active tubular secretion.
+The half-life of oseltamivir carboxylate is 6 to 10 hours, while the half-life of oseltamivir is approximately 3 hours.[8]

 Administration

-Dosing of oseltamivir phosphate is via the oral route, and it can be administered with or without meals.
-It is available in capsule form of three different dosages (30, 45, and 75 mg) and an oral powder for reconstitution to suspension for pediatric patients.
-Therapy should initiate as early as possible, and maximum benefit is derived when started within 48 hours of the onset of illness.
+Oseltamivir phosphate is administered orally, with or without meals, and is available in capsule form of 3 different dosages (30, 45, and 75 mg) and an oral powder for reconstitution to suspension for pediatric patients.
+Therapy should be initiated as early as possible, and maximum benefit is derived when started within 48 hours of the onset of illness.
 However, treatment must be initiated before the 48-hour window for severe illness or patients at risk of complications.

-Seasonal Influenza A and B Treatment (five-day oral course)[5]
+Seasonal Influenza A and B Treatment (5-day oral course) [5]

 • Adults: 75 mg BID